Why am I unable to read a USB thumb drive?

 - If you are using a USB hub, try removing the hub and connecting the thumb drive directly to the computer instead of the hub.

 PC vs. Mac thumb drive

 There can be compatibility issues when attempting to read a PC formatted thumb drive on a Mac, or vice versa.
 If the thumb drive is working with one operating system, but not the other, it's likely it has been formatted using either NTFS or HFS; causing compatibility between the two architectures.
-In order to get both systems to read the drive we suggest formatting it as FAT32 or MS-DOS using the steps mentioned below.
+To get both systems to read the drive we suggest formatting it as FAT32 or MS-DOS using the steps mentioned below.